The Garden Magazine, September 1921 |

 - "The Garden Beautiful Within Prison Walls", The Garden Magazine, vol. 34, September, 1921

-- The Marin Rose, May 2012,"Softening the Heartscape: Roses in Prison"
+- The Marin Rose, May 2012,"Softening the Heartscape: Roses in Prison" now unavailable, but reprinted in the Rose Letter

 - Howard & Smith catalog, 1913.
 Howard & Smith provided plants as well as the California Nursery Company.
 H&S was in Los Angeles.